miurahr/aqtinstall/docs/getting_started.rst

 To use ``aqt`` to install Qt, you will need to tell ``aqt`` four things:

-1. The host operating system (windows, mac, or linux)
+1. The host operating system (windows, mac, linux, or linux_arm64)
 2. The target SDK (desktop, android, ios, or winrt)
 3. The version of Qt you would like to install
 4. The target architecture